AI-Phil/KineticConstructs/WORKSHOP.md

     }
     // ... (rest of rendering logic) ...
     ```
     *   **Crucial:** You *must* inspect the actual JSON response from your Langflow API call (use `console.log`) to figure out how to correctly parse the product results.
-The example above is just a guess.
+The example above has been updated with more guessing paths but still requires verification.
-    *   You'll also need to decide how to handle filtering (category/tags) – either add inputs to your Langflow flow or filter the results *after* they come back from Langflow.
+    *   You'll also need to decide how to handle filtering (category/tags) – either add inputs to your Langflow flow (connecting to the `AstraDBRetriever`'s `Filter` parameter) or filter the results *after* they come back from Langflow.
+The snippet above highlights this.

 5.  **Try it Out:**
     *   Make sure Langflow is still running.
-    *   Create and save your `server_3.js` file based on the snippet and `server_2.js`.
+    *   Create and save your `server_langflow.js` file based on the snippet and `server_2.js` (or any other server file as a base).
-    *   Run the final iteration: `node server_3.js`.
+    *   Run the final iteration: `node server_langflow.js`.
     *   Open the application and perform searches.
 Debug the Langflow API call and result parsing until you see the search results correctly populated from your Langflow flow!

-    [SCREENSHOT: Application showing search results fetched via Langflow API call from server_3.js]
+    [SCREENSHOT: Application showing search results fetched via Langflow API call from server_langflow.js]

 ## 🎉 Workshop Complete!

 Congratulations!
 You've successfully modernized a Node.js application by integrating powerful AI search capabilities using DataStax Astra DB and Langflow.

 You've learned how to:
-*   Set up Astra DB as a vector database.
+*   Set up Astra DB as a vector database and configure OpenAI integration.
-*   Use the Astra DB Data API for filtering and vector/hybrid search (`$vectorize`, `$hybrid`) in Node.js.
+*   Use the Astra DB Data API for:
+    *   Basic keyword filtering.
+    *   Semantic vector search with `$vectorize`.
+    *   Hybrid search combining keywords and vectors with `$hybrid` and `findAndRerank`.
+    *   Advanced hybrid search with separate explicit semantic and lexical inputs.
 *   Understand the concepts of embeddings and semantic search.
-*   Build an AI search flow visually using Langflow.
+*   Build an AI search flow visually using Langflow, including configuring the `AstraDBRetriever`.
 *   Integrate a Node.js application with a Langflow API endpoint.

 This demonstrates how you can rapidly build and deploy sophisticated AI features with modern, developer-friendly tools.

 **Next Steps:**
-*   Enhance your Langflow flow (add filtering, try different components).
+*   Enhance your Langflow flow (add filtering inputs, try different components or models).
 *   Dive deeper into the Astra DB Data API documentation.
-*   Experiment with different embedding models.
+*   Experiment with different embedding models in Astra DB and Langflow.
+*   Implement robust error handling and UI feedback for the Langflow integration.
 *   Deploy your application and Langflow flow to production!

 Thanks for participating!